All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is CJC-1295 the same as taking growth hormone?

 No. CJC-1295 stimulates your pituitary gland to produce and release its own growth hormone.
 Exogenous GH bypasses the pituitary entirely.
-CJC-1295 preserves the body's natural feedback mechanisms, which is why many clinicians consider it a more physiological approach to optimizing GH levels.
+CJC-1295 preserves the body's natural feedback mechanisms, which is why many clinicians consider it a more physiological approach to improving GH levels.

 Can CJC-1295 be combined with other peptides?

 Yes.
 CJC-1295 is frequently combined with growth hormone-releasing peptides (GHRPs) such as Ipamorelin.
-This combination works through complementary pathways and may produce a synergistic effect on GH release.
+This combination works through complementary pathways and may produce a combined effect on GH release.
 Any combination therapy should be determined and supervised by your physician.

 Who is a good candidate for CJC-1295 therapy?